iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Continuous and Uniform Convergence of Sets.md

 ---
 ### **Intro**

-Continuing with the same notations of the file on Continuous Set Limits, in Rockafellar and Wets, the concept of uniform convergence and continuous convergence is introduced in definition 5.41.
+Continuing with the same notations of the file on <mark style="background: #FFB86CA6;">Continuous Set Limits</mark>, in Rockafellar and Wets, the concept of uniform convergence and continuous convergence is introduced in <mark style="background: #FFB86CA6;">Definition 5.41. </mark>
 At first glance the concepts are analogous to uniform convergence of functionals.